 While in law school, Joel was Editor-in-Chief of the Washington University Journal of Law & Policy and won the Wiley Rutledge Moot Court competition, Washington University’s oldest and largest moot court.
 He received the faculty’s Mary Collier Hitchcock Prize for outstanding writing and was awarded the Dan Carter-Earl Tedrow Memorial Award, selected by his classmates as the graduating student “exemplifying the aims of all those entering the profession of law.”
 Joel’s publications include “Wrong on Red: The Constitutional Case against Red Light Cameras,” 32 Wash.
 U. J.L. & Pol’y 443.

 Joel is a member of the Lupus Foundation of America-Heartland Chapter's Board of Directors, a member of the St. Louis County Bar Association’s Executive Committee, and an adjunct professor at Washington University School of Law, teaching Contracts, Torts, and Legal Writing.
-He is an Eagle Scout and Shaman in the Tribe of Mic-O-Say.
+He is an Eagle Scout.

 Joel resides in the City of St. Louis with his wife, son, and daughter.